-The ship's overall rating is assigned by combining the hull rating (weight 70%) with the machinery and system rating (weight 30%).
+The ship's overall rating for Construction Vessels is assigned by combining the hull rating (weight 30%) with the machinery and system rating (weight 70%).
+Instead, for Offshore Support Vessels, it is assigned by combining the hull rating (weight 60%) with the machinery and system rating (weight 40%).